-CBRE GROUP INC, May 2022.
+PROLOGIS, INC., May 2023.

-- Relevant stewardship priority: Business ethics - Vote cast: Against - Outcome of the vote: Fail - Summary of resolution: Shareholder Resolution Governance - Rationale for the voting decision: Baillie Gifford opposed a shareholder resolution to lower the threshold for shareholders to call a special meeting as it deemed the existing threshold is appropriate. - Approximate size of the mandate's holding at the date of the vote: 6.2% - The reason why the manager considered this vote to be "most significant": Baillie Gifford deemed the resolution significant because it received greater than 20% opposition. - Was the vote communicated to the company ahead of the vote: No - Next steps: Baillie Gifford intends to follow up with the company later in a year to speak about governance developments.
+- Relevant stewardship priority: Business ethics. - Vote cast: Against (against management). - Outcome of the vote: Fail. - Summary of resolution: Remuneration - Rationale for the voting decision: Baillie Gifford opposed executive compensation because it does not believe the performance conditions for the long-term incentive plan are sufficiently stretching. - Approximate size of the mandate's holding at the date of the vote: 0.63%. - The reason why the manager considered this vote to be "most significant": Baillie Gifford deemed the resolution significant because it received greater than 20% opposition.
+The vote was also against management. - Was the vote communicated to the company ahead of the vote: No - Next steps: Baillie Gifford will re-iterate its expectation to the company and monitor the evolution of pay going forward.